-Project economics are impacted by not only the cost of the fuel but also by the price of the lowest-price fossil fuel alternative, such as natural gas.2 Figure 4, produced by the National Renewable Energy Laboratory, puts the numbers into perspective.
-The table shows the payback period for a 3 total installed capital cost of \$850,000.
-If wood is \$15/ton and natural gas is \$7/Mbtu, for example, the payback term is 11 years.
-If wood is \$15/ton and natural gas is \$3/Mbtu, the payback is about 48 years.
-Because the unit cost of heat from biomass (\$/BTU) is generally far lower than the fossil fuel it replaces, the savings add up faster for larger heat users.
-Figure 5 shows a comparison of the cost of various fuels per Mbtu of energy produced.
+Project economics are impacted not only by the cost of the fuel but also by the price of the lowest-price fossil fuel alternative, such as natural gas.
+Figure 4, produced by the National Renewable Energy Laboratory, puts the numbers into perspective.
+The table shows the payback period for a 3 Mbtu/hr system with a total installed capital cost of \$850,000.
+If wood is \$15/ton and natural gas is \$7/MMbtu, for example, the payback term is 11 years.
+If wood is \$15/ton and natural gas is \$3/MMbtu, the payback is about 48 years.
+Because the unit cost of heat from biomass (\$/Btu) is generally far lower than the cost of the fossil fuel it replaces, the savings add up faster for larger heat users.
+Table 4 shows a comparison of the cost of various fuels per MMbtu of energy produced.